estnltk/estnltk-model-data/named_entity_recognition/recall_estimation/data_generation/amundsen_02/readme.md

 # Workflow to create recall benchmark for geographic locations (amundsen_02)

-This benchmark considers only geographic locations that end with specific suffix words (listed in [geo_terms.txt](geo_terms.txt)), and make up two word phrases with a preceding word.
+This benchmark considers two word geographic location phrases that end with specific suffix words (listed in [geo_terms.txt](geo_terms.txt)).
-Sub populations are created by dividing phrases into classes by (automatically assigned) part of speech tags of preceding words.
+Sub populations are created by dividing phrases into classes by (automatically assigned) part of speech tags of first words of phrases.

 |Subpopulation | Description | Examples |
 |:--- |:---|:---|